oliveroneill/ImageFeedView/README.md

 `setPagerAdapter(adapter : PhotoPagerAdapter<T>)`.

 ## Testing
-Testing is done through JUnit, these tests are located in the `imagefeedview`.
+Testing is done through JUnit, these tests are located in the `imagefeedview` project.

 ## Todo
 - Figure out why double tap breaks with data uri images when loaded a second time